Here Lies Wilson Matthews – 2 Who Was Blanche Dumont?

 Based on the accumulated, conflicting information, we can hazard a guess at Dumont’s biography.

-The relationship between Blanche Dumont and Wilson Matthews must have been known during Matthews’ lifetime.
-It was probably common knowledge in Austin and a topic of gossip in newsrooms and saloons around the Texas League.
 Dumont no doubt counted many sportswriters and players among her clients.
 Some of the older hacks may have seen the boy trotting about the brothel.
 Journalists, though, especially in Texas, seemed protective of Matthews and never exposed his heritage until Dumont died, fifteen years after Matthews’ passing.

 Dumont’s death made headlines all over Texas.
 She was memorialized, not as a once-famous madam, but as the mother of the still-famous umpire.
-Like her son, Dumont passed without a cent to her name and was buried in a grave marked only by a 3, her space in lot 2, section 8-H of Fort Worth’s Greenwood Cemetery.
+Like her son, Dumont passed without a cent to her name and was buried in a grave marked only by a 3, her space in Lot 2, Section 8-H of Fort Worth’s Greenwood Cemetery.

 Waco Times-Herald, February 18, 1933.